fazpass/seamless-documentation/README.Android.V2.md

 `generateMeta()` accountIndex parameter has -1 as it's default value.

+> [!WARNING]
 > We strongly advised against saving preferences into default account index.
-If your application
-> only allows one active account, use 0 instead.
+> If your application only allows one active account, use 0 instead.

 ## Data Collection